Orthopedic Hip Surgeon

 There are a variety of hip conditions and disorders that our specialists treat.
 If you do not see a condition below, please contact our office and we will answer any questions you may have.

-This happens when the head of the femur moves out of the socket of the joint
+Dislocation: Occurs when the head of the femur moves out of its socket.

 hip-surgery